Recreational Program

 Level 3

 This is the first competitive level in the Development Program.
-Athletes build their competitive confidence and develop new skills as they compete in a floor routine and one apparatus routine.
-Building a strong foundation for higher ;evel gymnastics is a developmental goal for these athletes.
+Gymnasts will build their competitive confidence and develop new skills as they compete both a floor routine and a ball routine.
+Building a strong foundation for higher level gymnastics is a developmental goal for these athletes.

 Level 4